facebookresearch/SpinQuant/README.md

 ### Arguments

 - `--input_model`: The model name (or path to the weights)
-- `--output_rotation_path`: The local path we want to store the oprimized rotation matrix
+- `--output_rotation_path`: The local path we want to store the optimized rotation matrix
 - `--per_device_train_batch_size`: The batch size for rotation optimization
 - `--per_device_eval_batch_size`: The batch size for PPL evaluation
 - `--a_bits`: The number of bits for activation quantization